-Supported employment providers must maintain documentation in the file of each individual beneficiary that the services are not available to the beneficiary in programs funded under Section 110 of the Rehabilitation Act of 1973 or Section 602 (16) and (17) of the Individuals with Disabilities Education Act (IDEA) [20 u.s.c.
-1401 (26) and (29.1)].
+Supported Employment providers must maintain documentation in the file of each individual beneficiary that the services are not available to the beneficiary in programs funded under Section 110 of the Rehabilitation Act of 1973 or Section 602 (16) and (17) of the Individuals with Disabilities Education Act (IDEA)

-The service provider must possess a current valid HCBS provider license to provide adult day care services and supported employment, and adhere to the following requirements in order to provide transportation to beneficiaries:
+The service provider must possess a current valid Home and Community-Based Service Provider

+License to provide adult day care services and Supported Employment, and adhere to the following requirements in order to provide transportation to beneficiaries:

-- 1. Vehicles used in transporting beneficiaries must adhere to the requirements of the HCBS licensing rule; - 2.
-Drivers must have a current Louisiana driver's license applicable to the vehicle being used; - 3.
-Vehicles used in transporting beneficiaries must: - a.
-Be in good condition and repair; - b.
-Have a current Louisiana inspection sticker; - c.
-Have a first aid kit on board. - 4.
-The provider must document this service in the beneficiary's record, and the trip must be documented in the provider's transportation log, which can be either electronic with GPS tracking or a paper log.
+- Vehicles used in transporting beneficiaries must adhere to the requirements of the HCBS licensing rule; and - Drivers must have a current Louisiana driver's license applicable to the vehicle being used. - Vehicles used in transporting beneficiaries must: - Be in good condition and repair; - Have a current Louisiana inspection sticker; - Have a first aid kit on board; and - The provider must document this service in the beneficiary's record, and the trip must be documented in the provider's transportation log, which can be either electronic with GPS tracking or a paper log.

 NOTE: The log is not required to be filed in the beneficiary's record file, but must contain information that identifies the beneficiary, the time of pick up, and the time of drop off.
-It shall also be available upon request for review by any Louisiana state agency, including LGE and districts and support coordination.
+It shall also be available upon request for review by any Louisiana state agency, including Human Services Authorities and Districts and Support Coordination.